 A lawsuit for the death of a loved one is likely something you want to get behind you quickly.
 There may be opportunities to settle your case and end it more quickly, but these opportunities do not always result in complete compensation and may leave your family struggling.
 It is important to have an attorney represent you in this process to ensure that you get the full benefits you are entitled to to help you and your family after a family member dies in an accident.
-Fayetteville wrongful death lawyer Ken Kieklak may be able to help you with your case and advise you on whether or not to accept a settlement offer for wrongful death.
-Ken Kieklak, Attorney at Law, can also help you understand how long your case will take.
+Our Fayetteville wrongful death lawyers might be able to help you with your case and advise you on whether or not to accept a settlement offer for wrongful death.

-How Long Does a Wrongful Death Lawsuit Take in AR?
+How Long Does it Take to Settle a Wrongful Death Lawsuit in Arkansas?

 The processes involved in filing a wrongful death lawsuit starts with filing the case, then gathering and exchanging evidence before the trial starts.
 The trial itself is often one of the quickest parts of the case and will usually take no more than a week.
 However, for serious, complex cases like pharmaceutical litigation or medical malpractice cases, the trial itself could go on for 7-10 business days.
 These other two steps, filing and “discovery” (evidence exchange), can each take many months to complete.

 When you file your initial claim with the court, you must also serve the defendant with a copy of the complaint.
 After this, the defendant has a chance to argue against the claim as a matter of law.
 Usually, their filings with the court will state that the claim you made should be dismissed for various reasons, often arguing that they did nothing wrong or that the facts you alleged favor them.
 Courts often cannot decide the case at this stage, and the case progresses.
 However, this process may sharpen or clarify the specific accusations of misconduct or negligence that led to the death in question.